assafmo/assafmo.github.io/_posts/2019-05-02-ppa-repo-hosted-on-github.md

 sudo apt install package-a package-b package-z
 ```

-Whenever you'll publish a new version for an existing package your users will get it just like any other update.
+Whenever you publish a new version for an existing package your users will get it just like any other update.

 ### How to add new packages